kadalu/kadalu/doc/storage-config-options.md

 * 'Replica1'

-In this mode, Gluster will started without high availability, ie, replicate module.
-It will use just one storage, from which the RWX and RWO PVs will carved out.
+In this mode, Gluster will be started without high availability, i.e without replicate module.
+It will use just one storage, from which the RWX and RWO PVs will be carved out.
 This storage will be exposed by a gluster server pod, which gets spawned by kadalu operator.

 ```
 ...